Circassian beauty

-In the 1860s the showman P. T. Barnum exhibited women who he claimed were Circassian beauties.
-They wore a distinctive curly, big hair style, which had no precedent in earlier portrayals of Circassians, but which was soon copied by other female performers in the United States, who became known as "moss-haired girls".
-This hair style was a sort of exhibit's trademark and was achieved by washing the hair of women in beer, drying it and then teasing it.
-It is not clear why Barnum chose this hairstyle.
-It may have been a reference to the Circassian fur hat, rather than the hair.
+"Circassian Beauties" became a mainstay of sideshows until the late 19th century, attracting American audiences fascinated by the "exotic Orient".
+In the 1860s, the American showman P. T. Barnum exhibited women who he claimed were Circassian beauties.
+They had a distinctively curly style of big hair, which had no precedent in earlier portrayals of Circassians, but which was soon copied by other female performers, who became known as "moss-haired girls" in the United States.
+This hairstyle was a sort of exhibit's trademark and was achieved by washing the hair of women in beer, drying it, and then teasing it.
+It is not clear why Barnum chose this hairstyle; it may have been a reference to the standard Circassian fur hat, rather than the hair.